-After you build your Peregrine Studio project file, you will need to deploy your new files to your Get-Services server.
+After you build your Peregrine Studio project file, you will need to deploy your new files to the application server running Get-Services.
 The following sections describe how to deploy your tailoring changes to your test and production environments.

 Deploying to Windows platforms